How to Apply to the Master in Education Programs

 - A completed online application form.

-- Official transcripts for all colleges and universities attended (except Drury University) must be submitted to the School of Education and Child Development.
+- Official transcripts for all colleges and universities attended (except Drury University) must be submitted to the Graduate Programs Office.
 A minimum grade point average (GPA) of 2.75 is required for admission.

 - Unless previously accepted into a graduate program, each applicant must take the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
 Only the GRE will be accepted for applicants seeking admission fall 2015 or after.
 The tests are used as a guide for determining full admission to the program and for advisor counseling.
 The MAT is given at Drury University and the GRE is a computer-based test taken at an external testing center (see link above) and scores are sent directly to the university approximately 10-14 days from the date of the test.
 Foreign applicants are also required to take the Test of English as a Foreign Language (TOEFL).
 Information regarding the MAT may be obtained from the testing center, Findlay Student Center, Room 120, (417) 873-7419.

 - A personal statement should be submitted to firstname.lastname@example.org.
 The personal statement should not exceed two pages in length.
 The applicant should discuss the desire to pursue a graduate degree in education and how the degree will support professional and career goals.
 The applicant should display the ability to write a high-quality narrative coherently and professionally.